Great theatre is about challenging how we think and encouraging us to fantasize about a world we aspire to.

-Matthew Dohm (Music Director of LES MISERABLES & HAIR) Pursuing an MM in Music Education from the Peabody Conservatory at Johns Hopkins University, Matthew Dohm can be seen & heard Music Directing and Assistant MD-ing productions at Olney Theatre Center, Howard County Public Schools, and theater companies throughout Baltimore, Frederick, and Washington, D.C.
+Matthew Dohm (Orchestra Director of LES MISERABLES) Pursuing an MM in Music Education from the Peabody Conservatory at Johns Hopkins University, Matthew Dohm can be seen & heard Music Directing and Assistant MD-ing productions at Olney Theatre Center, Howard County Public Schools, and theater companies throughout Baltimore, Frederick, and Washington, D.C.
 This past June Matthew Music Directed THE WILD PARTY.
 In addition to leading Music Ministry/Organ at several churches in the DMV area, Matthew has taught in several private charter schools and currently teaches music and theater in several Arts Education organizations, including the Levine School of Music, The Frederick Children’s Choir, New Spire Arts, and the Frederick Camerata Youth Theatre Camp.